amin-jafarpour/distcrack/README.md

 ### Purpose
 This program is a distributed password hash cracker, which supports MD5, SHA256, SHA512, Bcrypt, and Yescrypt hashs.
 This program follows client-server architecture, where a coordinator, a.k.a, the server, assigns a list of passwords to hash to one or more peers, a.k.a, clients.
 The coordinator is responsible for accepting peer connections and assigning a list of passwords to be hashed to peers.
 On the other hand, peers are responsible for connecting to the coordinator, accepting a list of passwords to hash from the coordinator, and notifying the coordinator if a hashed password matches the actual password hash that is meant to be cracked.

+In addition, the purpose of this project was also to learn how distributed computing works under the hood.
+Concepts such as node coordination, job redistribution, job partitioning, checkpointing, probing, dynamic job assignment, and coordinator-peer architecture were learned and implemented in the project.

 ### User Guide
 #### Directory Structure